alloydwhitlock/huey/README.md

 ### Method 2: Use Git Submodule

 Git Submodule allows you to have one git repository located within another.
-This lets you separate what your working site directoy will be from the Huey theme, as an example.
+This lets you separate what your working site directory will be from the Huey theme, as an example.
 It's a great choice when you have an external component you don't fully control, since it locks the repository reference to the specific commit you used.

 ```git submodule add https://github.com/alloydwhitlock/huey/ themes/huey --depth=1```